Zono-Bot/Zono-Full-Release/README.md

 # Zono-Full-Release
 This is the full release of Zono on github here!
-Look below on how to start the bot.
+Look below for information on how to start the bot.

 # Hosting
 Want to host this bot?
 Download all files and upload them onto https://replit.com.
 Then go on the project **Secrets** tab.
 On that tab, add a new secret named "DiscordToken" and set the value to the token of you bot.
 Then open your **.replit** file and make sure it looks like this: